mastodon/mastodon/docs/Using-the-API/API.md

 - `max_id` (optional): Skip statuses younger than ID (e.g. navigate backwards in time)
 - `since_id` (optional): Skip statuses older than ID (e.g. check for updates)

+Query parameters for public and tag timelines only:

+- `local` (optional): Only return statuses originating from this instance

 ### Notifications

 **GET /api/v1/notifications**